 On the right side of the page, you will see the details of the group - such as when it was created, last updated, member count, and inclusion rules.
 If you have added an Invite Code to the group, you will see the Invite URL on the right sidebar.

 On each group page, you will be presented with four tabs - Manually Added, Added Through Rules, Nominees, and Challenges.
 Let's look into what is included under each of them:

-The Manually Added tab: Here is where you'll find the advocates you added in through their profile.
+The Manually Added tab: Here is where you'll find the members you added in through their profile.

-The Added Through Rules tab: This is a list of all advocates who meet the targeting criteria you've set for this group.
+The Added Through Rules tab: This is a list of all members who meet the targeting criteria you've set for this group.

 The Nominees tab: When you add a nominee, you have the option to add them to a group.
 If you have done so, they will appear under the nominees tab of the appropriate group(s).
-Once you invite that nominee into your AdvocateHub, they will appear under the Advocates list with a Not Joined flag.
+Once you invite that nominee into Influitive they will appear under the Members list with a Not Joined flag.
 While they exist in the nominees list, they will appear under this tab.
-You can check out this article to learn more about nominating people.
+You can check out this article to learn more about nominating people: Nominee Management.

 The Challenges tab: Here you can see which challenges are targeted at this group.
-You can learn more about targeting challenges in this article.
+You can learn more about targeting challenges in this article: Challenge Targeting Overview.